jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Both native font lock and indirect editing require Markdown Mode to try to determine the appropriate mode to use for each language identifier.
-Sometimes this is straightforward, for example `shell` and `shell-mode`, or `emacs-lisp` and `emacs-lisp-mode`, but in other cases the language and mode names may not agree or a different mode may be desired.
+Sometimes this is straightforward.
+For example, `shell` maps to `shell-mode` and `emacs-lisp` maps to `emacs-lisp-mode`.
+In other cases, the language and mode names may not agree or a different mode may be desired.
 This language-to-mode mapping may be customized as needed by setting the variable `markdown-code-lang-modes`.